mikecm1/empyr.com/about-empyr.md

 ---
 layout: standard-page
 title: About Empyr
-heading: Our Mission– To Make Earning Rewards On In-Store Purchases as Effortless as Breathing
+heading: Make Earning Rewards On In-Store Purchases as Effortless as Breathing
 description: Empyr's technology makes earning rewards on in-store purchases so easy, sometimes it happens without you even thinking about it, kinda like breathing.
 We